crisantizan/Santz/README.md

 # Santz 1.0.2

-## Librería Nodejs para realizar consultas a base de datos MySQL
+## Librería NodeJS para realizar consultas a bases de datos MySQL, 100% basada en promesas

 - <a href="#novedades">Novedades</a>
 - <a href="#descripcion">Santz</a>